Top of Page.

 Initiatives for Biodiversity Conservation

 Together with climate change, the protection of the natural environment and the ecosystems that support it is a critical issue of global importance.
-Having established "contribution to environmental protection" as one of our Social Challenges (Materiality) to Address with Priority, we are engaging in the following initiatives to fulfill both the SDGs and our own sustainable growth.
+Having established "Contribute to environmental conservation that nurtures abundant nature" as one of our Social Challenges (Materiality) to Address with Priority, we are engaging in the following initiatives to fulfill both the SDGs and our own sustainable growth.

 Initiatives for the Taskforce on Nature-related Financial Disclosures (TNFD) Recommendations